A sabbatical that turned out differently than planned

 Back in Germany, I quit my job at the children’s home.
 I knew I wanted to go back to Madeira.

-From May to November, I just wanted to try it out – to live, to teach, to be in the moment.
-I didn’t have much of a strategy, just a feeling that I should give it a go.
+From May to November, I just wanted to give it a try—to live, teach, and be completely in the moment.
+I didn’t have a grand strategy, just a feeling that I should give it a try.

 A magical place – with rough edges